matucasal/nasa-search/README.md

+# How to deploy it

+- After the git pull, you should install the packages with ´npm install´
+- To run the app you should run ´npm start´ -> This should deploy a localhost:3000 with the app
+- To run the tests you should run ´npm test´

 NASA has revealed a public API for the image collection.
 We would like to explore the content using the client side application.
 API docs: https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf